developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/Keylight/index.md

 subhead: RhoElements 2.x API
 ---
 ## Overview
 The KeyLight Module controls the keyboard backlight and its intensity.

+**This API is not supported on Android**.

 ##Syntax